tweag/renovate-presets/README.md

 preset is excluded because it defines `ignorePaths` that prevent the discovery of `MODULE.bazel` files in select sub-directories (e.g. `examples`, `test`, `tests`).

+### Why are updates to the root `MODULE.bazel` ignored?

+With Bazel modules enabled (bzlmod), Bazel will evaluate the requirements for the workspace's transitive dependencies selecting the latest compatible version for each Bazel module.
+For direct dependencies of the client's workspace, this can lead to a version being selected that is more recent than the client has specified.
+This results in a warning message.
+It also could lead to unexpected behavior for the client.

+To minimize the risks from this type of upgrade, Bazel rulesets are encouraged to maintain the lowest viable version for its external dependencies.
+As a corollary, client workspaces are encouraged to maintain the highest viable version for its external dependencies.

+For additional details, please see [this discussion](https://github.com/bazel-contrib/SIG-rules-authors/discussions/82).